HuyThang25/flarevm-mcp/README.md

 import keyring

 # Configure based on your FlareVM setup
-FLAREVM_HOST = "192.168.100.10"  # Adjust to your VM IP
+FLAREVM_HOST = "192.168.100.128"  # Adjust to your VM IP
-FLAREVM_USER = "xtemp"            # Adjust to your username
+FLAREVM_USER = "USER"            # Adjust to your username
 FLAREVM_PASSWORD = "your_password" # Your password

 # Store password securely